5 Best Centerpin Reels Of 2023

 Unfortunately, I have seen this happen even on reels over $1000 dollars but quality reels coming from well-known brands tend to do it less than the cheap reels.

-You also want to make sure the reel you get has a snug fit on the center post that the reel sits on so that there is no excessive play in the reel which means the spool doesn’t shake or move or rattle if you shake it.
+You also want to make sure the reel you get has a snug fit on the center post that the reel sits on so that there is no excessive play or wobble in the spool.
+This means the spool doesn’t shake, move, or rattle if you shake it.

 Good quality reels will have a firm-fitting spool that is smooth.